-- action, date of action and reason of action for DBE or ACDBE firms that have been denied DBE certification to document, investigate, and respond to civil rights complaints, inquiries, and DBE appeals, and to conduct reviews of Federally-funded recipients to assess their compliance with civil rights laws.
+- Entellitrak collects, uses, and maintains the following PII: the name, owner, type or action, date of action and reason of action for DBE or ACDBE firms that have been denied DBE certification to document, investigate, and respond to civil rights complaints, inquiries, and DBE appeals, and to conduct reviews of Federally funded recipients to assess their compliance with civil rights laws.
 Financial information may be used when necessary to make personal net worth determinations about sole proprietors claiming DBE status.
-Information in Entellitrak is collected pursuant to; 49 CFR Part 23, Participation of Disadvantaged Business Enterprise in Airport Concessions and 49 CFR Part 26, Participation by Disadvantaged Business Enterprises in the Department of Transportation Financial Assistance Programs - iComplaints collects, uses and maintains the following PII: individual's name, mailing address, telephone number, and the last four digits of the social security number.
-The PII in the system is used to ensure compliance that DOT does not discriminate against its employees or applicants for employment, and its programs and activities are free of discrimination.
+Information in Entellitrak is collected pursuant to; 49 CFR Part 23, Participation of Disadvantaged Business Enterprise in Airport Concessions and 49 CFR Part 26, Participation by Disadvantaged Business Enterprises in the Department of Transportation Financial Assistance Programs - EEO ETK collects, uses, and maintains the following PII: individual's name, mailing address, telephone number, and the last four digits of the social security number.
+The PII in the system is used to ensure compliance that DOT does not discriminate against its employees or applicants for employment, and its programs and activities are free of discrimination. - RAMS collects, uses, and maintains the following PII: employee's or applicant's name, functional limitation caused by the disability, reasonable accommodation (RA) requested, explanation of how RA would assist the applicant in the application process or the employee in performing his/her job or receiving the benefits and privileges of employment, dates when the required interactive discussions were held, notes from discussion regarding the request, action by deciding official, whether medical documentation was sought, justification for requesting medical documentation, any sources of technical assistance that were consulted, and if the request was denied, the reason for denial (which may include medical documentation, which will be stored in secure DOT cloud environment).

-• RAMS collects, uses, and maintains the following PII: employee's or applicant's name, functional limitation caused by the disability, reasonable accommodation (RA) requested, explanation of how RA would assist the applicant in the application process or the employee in performing his/her job or receiving the benefits and privileges of employment, dates when the required interactive discussions were held, notes from discussion regarding the request, action by deciding official, whether medical documentation was sought, justification for requesting medical documentation, any sources of technical assistance that were consulted, and if the request was denied, the reason for denial (but not medical documentation, which will be kept in a separate file).
+The following legal authorities allow information to be collected and maintained in both EEO ETK and RAMs:

-The following legal authorities allow information to be collected and maintained in both iComplaints and RAMs:
+- Title VI and VII of the Civil Rights Act of 1964, as amended; - Section 504 of the Rehabilitation Act of 1973, as amended;

-- Title VI and VII of the Civil Rights Act of 1964, as amended; - Section 504 of the Rehabilitation Act of 1973, as amended; - Title II of the Americans with Disabilities Act of 1990; - Equal Pay Act of 1963 - Age Discrimination in Employment Act of 1967 - Executive Order 13164, Establishing Procedures to Facilitate the Provision of Reasonable Accommodation. - Genetic Information Nondiscrimination Act of 2008 (GINA).
+- Title II of the Americans with Disabilities Act of 1990; - Equal Pay Act of 1963 - Age Discrimination in Employment Act of 1967 - Executive Order 13164, Establishing Procedures to Facilitate the Provision of Reasonable Accommodation. - Genetic Information Nondiscrimination Act of 2008 (GINA).